Oculus Rift: Reception

-The Oculus Rift received generally positive reviews.
+The Oculus Rift has received generally positive reviews.
 The Verge felt that the Rift was a "remarkably well-made and accessible device", describing its hardware design as having succeeded in "mak[ing] something so stereotypically geeky look (relatively) natural", and the headset itself as being "lighter and more comfortable than most of its competition" once properly fitted to the user's head.
 Its displays were considered to be "bright and relatively clear", albeit grainy in appearance.
 The Rift was panned for not offering its own motion controller at launch like the HTC Vive, and that the lack of support for room-scale experiences with a single camera led to games where VR support "[felt] like an addition, not a transformation".
 However, the reviewer felt that the Rift's launch titles marked the first time they had played any VR game that could "rival a decently made non-VR computer game for polish and scope", and the Vive and then-upcoming Oculus Touch controllers showed a bigger potential for VR than the largely stationary experiences the Rift offered at launch.
 It was argued that, while acknowledging the cost limitations of the headset and the necessary computing hardware, and its "relentless" focus on gaming, the Oculus Rift "makes a good case for seated VR, and it lays a solid foundation for what's to come.

 In a post-launch review, PCMag felt that the Oculus Touch controllers, improved support for room-scale experiences, and a recent price cut to US$399 made the Rift "more appealing than the more expensive HTC Vive", concluding that it "produces an immersive, crisp virtual reality experience that will continue to improve with the development of new software, which has been steadily coming out on both the Oculus store and SteamVR."